 Read more about plastic surgery’s important role in treating sarcomas.

-The Bone and Connective Tissue Cancer Program team at Froedtert & the Medical College may also recommend chemotherapy to treat soft tissue cancer.
+Our Sarcoma Program team may also recommend chemotherapy to treat soft tissue cancer.
 Anti-cancer drugs may be administered before surgery, to shrink the tumor, or after surgery to minimize the risk of the cancer occurring elsewhere in the body.
-Medical oncologists at Froedtert & the Medical College administer single agents and combinations of drugs known to be effective on soft tissue cancers.
+Froedtert & MCW medical oncologists administer single agents and combinations of drugs known to be effective on soft tissue cancers.

 Radiation treatment may be recommended to treat your soft tissue sarcoma.

 A combination of conservative surgery and radiotherapy has been shown to achieve excellent local control in sarcoma patients following margin negative surgery.
 Radiotherapy can be given before or after surgery, providing equivalent local tumor control.